|Story Code: TV Movie / Season -||UK Airdate: 27 May 1996||Doctor: Paul McGann|

 - The Movie was also distributed on VHS tape by Universal's home entertainment division, MCA/Universal/CIC Video, to many other countries around the world; these commercial releases (either subtitled or dubbed) were mainly for the rental market, and for a handful of those countries, the series had never been shown on TV, and the video tape was the only form in which Doctor Who was known - See the list below.

-- The Movie aired on UK Gold on 7 February 1998, BBC Choice on 22 November 1998, by BBC Prime on 2 and 7 May 1999, with a third showing on 30 December 1999 - the actual date on which the story is set!
+- The Movie aired on UK Gold for the first time on 7 February 1998 (it would play nine more times; the tenth and final screening was on 29 October 2006); BBC Choice on 22 November 1998; by BBC Prime on 2 and 7 May 1999, with a third showing on 30 December 1999 - the actual date on which the story is set!

 - Between February 1999 and December 1999, the Movie was available to several Central and South American countries via the HBO Olé cable links.